-The Foster Parent Recruiter will schedule a home visit to meet with you and provide more information about the foster care program.
+The Resource Worker will schedule a home visit to meet with you and provide more information about the foster care program.
 During this meeting, we can discuss how fostering will fit your family’s values, routines, culture, and lifestyle.
 Part of this process involves police checks and child welfare checks for all adults (age 18+) living in the home.

 Step 3: Attend PRIDE training.

 PRIDE (Parent Resources for Information Development and Education) is 27 hours of mandatory intensive training that must be completed before you can begin fostering.
 Alternate caregivers and other adult children living at home may also be required to attend PRIDE training.
 During this time, your family participates in a home study process called SAFE (Structured Analysis Family Evaluation), which includes several home visits and interviews with all family members.